Millers Pond State Park

 Parking: Large lot at 344 Foot Hills Rd, Durham, CT

-Millers Pond is one of Connecticut’s “scenic reserve” state parks and contains about four miles of trails within its boundaries and connects to at least another seven miles in the surrounding Cockaponset State Forest.
+Millers Pond is one of Connecticut’s “scenic reserve” state parks and contains about five miles of trails within its boundaries and connects to at least another eight miles in the surrounding Cockaponset State Forest.
 There are a few picnic areas and plenty of scenic rock outcrops along the edge of the pond.
 There are also options for mountain biking, rock climbing, and swimming through easy access from the park.

 The 1.3 mile white trail loops around the pond and connects to all the other blazed and unblazed trails.
 The path is wide (likely to be able to accommodate rescue vehicles) and gently rolling for an easy walk on the west side of the pond.
 The return section on the eastern blue/white trail was very muddy though I’m sure it’s much drier in the summer.